luxonis/depthai-experiments/gen3/neural-networks/object-detection/fire-detection/README.md

 optional arguments:
   -h, --help            show this help message and exit -nd, --no-debug       prevent debug output
-  -cam, --camera        Use DepthAI 4K RGB camera for inference (conflicts with -vid) -vid VIDEO, --video VIDEO
+  -vid VIDEO, --video VIDEO
-                        The path of the video file used for inference (conflicts with -cam)
+                        The path of the video file used for inference (otherwise uses DepthAI 4K RGB camera)

 ```